Wirecard scandal puts spotlight on German company regulation | WTOP

 Another is that, unlike an industrial company, much of the value listed on Wirecard’s balance sheet was in the form of intangible financial factors such as accounting goodwill and customer relationships.

-Rinker said that such “intangibles” were high at Wirecard, amounting to 1.4 billion euros out of a 5.8 billion euros on the balance sheet.
+Rinker said that such “intangibles” were high at Wirecard, amounting to 1.4 billion euros out of a 5.8 billion-euro balance sheet.
 She contrasted Wirecard with the 2000 scandal over FlowTex, which borrowed 2 billion euros on the basis of drilling machines — a tangible asset — that didn’t exist.
 “The problem with intangibles is that you cannot see their existence because they are not physical, so it is more difficult to show their value,” she said.

 Those are complexities and issues BaFin head Hufeld will have a chance to discuss soon.
 He is scheduled to appear next week before the finance committee in the Bundestag, the lower house of parliament.